klee0288/ACI/README.md

 ### Logistic regression

 - Pros
   - Fast inference
   - Simple to understand because it is not a blackbox
 - Cons
   - Probably too simple to correctly fit the problem
   - No conception of time

 ### Standard FeedForward Neural Network

 - Pros
   - Complex enough to fit most problem
 - Cons
   - No conception of time

 ### LSTM Recurrent Neural Network

 - Pros
   - Works with sequence, in our case, the packet that came before could be related to the next one.
 Such relation wouldn't be handled by the above models.
   - Documented use in IDS
 - Cons
   - More complex than all three of the above.

+## Advesarial Machine Learning Implementation

+* Advesarial machine learning is where you take the input data and slightly tweak it to test the robustness of the model
+* Impleneted by adjusting all the attack data
+* Dataset Adjustments
+  * Pulled out all attack data
+  * Determined that only 11 of the 31 features could be changed
+  * Randomly adjusted 3 of the 11 features on each row
+  * Each feature was adjusted by a random percent between 1 and 5 (inclusive)
+  * Repeated the last two steps five times for each row
+  * Turned 2.7 million attack rows into 13.75 million augemented attack rows
+* Results
+  * RF Model predicted ~92.48% with all of original test data
+  * RF Model predicted ~52.58% with 2% of augmented attack data
+  * More results to come for newer models

 ## Hardware implementation